tom-pytel/pfst/README.md

 * Make reconcile use all slice operations to preserve more formatting.

-* LOTS of cleaning up.
+* LOTS of code cleanups, API additions for real-world use, optimization, testing, bughunting.

 ## Trivia